Full course description

-- Enrolment for this module launched on January 27, 2021.
-This module opens on March 29, 2021.
-It is designed to be completed in five to six hours; you have two weeks to complete the module once you have started it.
-All work must be completed by August 16, 2021.
+- This module is designed to be completed in five to six hours; you have two weeks to complete the module once you have started it.
+All work must be completed by November 22, 2021.

 - Content comprises asynchronous readings, video lectures, exercises, and assignments.
 Coursework is assessed as ‘Pass’ or ‘Fail’.
 All materials and engagement activities are delivered fully online through Canvas Catalog.